Last Updated on September 30, 2021 by Chenée Lewis

 - In a large mixing bowl, combine butter and brown sugar.
 Beat with hand mixer or paddle attachment of stand mixer until light and fluffy.1 cup salted butter, 1½ cup light brown sugar

-- Whisk in eggs and vanilla and mix just until evenly combined.2 large eggs, 1 ¼ tsp pure vanilla extract
+- Whisk in eggs and vanilla and mix just until evenly combined.2 large eggs, 1 ¼ teaspoon pure vanilla extract

-- Add flour, oats, baking powder, and cinnamon and stir until just combined.1 ⅓ cup all-purpose flour, 1 ¾ cup old-fashioned rolled oats, 1 tsp baking powder, ½ tsp ground cinnamon
+- Add flour, oats, baking powder, and cinnamon and stir until just combined.1 ⅓ cup all-purpose flour, 1 ¾ cup old-fashioned rolled oats, 1 teaspoon baking powder, ½ teaspoon ground cinnamon

 - Scoop tablespoon-sized balls of dough and place on baking sheets, about 2” apart.
 Keep in mind the cookies will spread as they bake.